NamedPipeServer class

 - The message payload.
 See Working with

-Data() As Bytein events on the package overview for the transient-buffer lifetime caveat — copy the bytes out before the handler returns if you need them.
+Data() As Bytein events on the package overview for the transient-buffer lifetime caveat — copy the bytes out before the handler returns if they are needed later.
+The recommended capture mechanism is to assign Data to a fresh PropertyBag’s Contents, which deep-copies the bytes and provides typed multi-field access in one step.

 ClientMessageSent